esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 ## Functional description

-#### Dictionary
+### Dictionary

-The implementation of this software layer introduced some concepts that need to be understood in order to make proper use of the DMA's functionalities .
+The implementation of this software layer introduced some concepts that need to be understood in order to make proper use of the DMA's functionalities.